top of page

 2. Constantly Changing Immigration Policies

-Immigration laws and policies in the U.S. are not static, especially now with Trump’s administration.
-These policies may shift with political changes, court decisions, and policy memos from agencies like USCIS.
-This can create uncertainty for both employers and foreign workers.
+Immigration laws and policies in the U.S. are not static.
+They can shift with political changes, court decisions, and policy memos from agencies like USCIS.
+This creates uncertainty for both employers and foreign workers.

-Solution: Stay informed through reliable immigration news sources and work closely with an immigration attorney who monitors policy updates daily.
+• Solution: Stay informed through reliable immigration news sources.
+Work closely with an immigration attorney who monitors policy updates daily.
 Proactive planning can prevent sudden policy changes from disrupting your business or career plans.

 3. Long Processing Times and Delays

-USCIS and U.S. consulates often experience significant backlogs, which can delay work start dates, travel plans, and project timelines.
-COVID-19 disruptions have only worsened these delays in recent years.
+USCIS and U.S. consulates often experience significant backlogs.
+These delays can affect work start dates, travel plans, and project timelines.
+COVID-19 disruptions have worsened these delays in recent years.

-Solution: Apply as early as possible, and consider premium processing if available, so your case can proceed faster in less than a month.
+• Solution: Apply as early as possible.
+Consider premium processing if available, so your case can proceed faster in less than a month.
 Additionally, keep all documentation complete and accurate to avoid additional requests for evidence (RFEs) that could slow your case further.

 4. Requests for Evidence (RFEs) and Denials

-Even well-prepared petitions can face RFEs or denials, often due to insufficient evidence, unclear job descriptions, or inadequate proof of qualifications.
+Even well-prepared petitions can face RFEs or denials.
+This often occurs due to insufficient evidence, unclear job descriptions, or inadequate proof of qualifications.

 5. Compliance and Record-Keeping Issues